Bukit Mertajam: Governance

 The Bandar Perda township houses the administrative centre of the local government of Seberang Perai, the mainland half of the State of Penang.
 The MBSP building, completed in 2006, is the headquarters of the Seberang Perai City Council.

 In addition, the District and Land Office of the Central Seberang Perai District is situated at Jalan Betek.
 As the seat of the district, Bukit Mertajam contains the district's Magistrates Court as well.

 Demographics

-According to the 2010 Census conducted by Malaysia's Department of Statistics, Bukit Mertajam has a population of 13,097.
-Nearly three quarters of Bukit Mertajam's population consist of ethnic Chinese, followed by Malays at 13% and Indians at 9%.
+As of 2020, Bukit Mertajam was home to a population of 12,079.
+Ethnic Chinese comprised close to 68% of the population, followed by Malays at 21% and Indians at 8%.

 Transportation

 The main thoroughfares within Bukit Mertajam include Jalan Pasar and Jalan Kulim.
 In addition, both the North–South Expressway and Federal Route 1 pass by Bukit Mertajam, linking the area with the rest of Peninsular Malaysia.

 Similar in function to the aforementioned pan-Peninsular expressway, the Bukit Mertajam railway station provides intercity rail transportation towards other major cities and towns along western Peninsular Malaysia, as well as on to Woodlands in Singapore.

 Rapid Penang's routes 606, 701, 702, 707, 709 and 802 serve the residents of Bukit Mertajam, connecting the area with other parts of Seberang Perai, such as Butterworth, Perai, Juru, Simpang Ampat and Nibong Tebal.
 These routes are complemented by Rapid Penang's Congestion Alleviation Transport (CAT), a free-of-charge transit service within Bukit Mertajam.
 Cityliner also operates an additional bus route between Bukit Mertajam and Butterworth.